This post contains affiliate links. We may earn a commission when you purchase through our links, at no extra cost to you.

 Cons

-- 8745HS is lower-binned than the 8845HS — less headroom for sustained heavy workloads
+- 8745HS has less headroom than 8845HS for sustained heavy workloads

 - WiFi 6 rather than WiFi 6E